 Where Do Homeowners File Complaints Against Their HOA in Ohio?

-If a homeowner feels they are a victim of housing discrimination, they can file a complaint with the Ohio Civil Rights Commission, the U.S. Department of Urban Housing, or file a private lawsuit in Ohio state or federal court.
+If the complaint involves housing discrimination, a homeowner can file a complaint with the Ohio Civil Rights Commission or the U.S. Department of Housing and Urban Development, or bring a lawsuit in state or federal court.

 How to Dissolve an HOA in Ohio